-Solicitation for Sex in Michigan
+Solicitation of Sex in Michigan

-A person 16 years of age or older who accosts, solicits, or invites another person in a public place or in or from a building or vehicle, by word, gesture, or any other means, to commit prostitution or to do any other lewd or immoral act, is guilty of a crime.
+Our Michigan solicitation of prostitution law states: “A person 16 years of age or older who accosts, solicits, or invites another person in a public place or in or from a building or vehicle, by word, gesture, or any other means, to commit prostitution or to do any other lewd or immoral act, is guilty of a crime.”

-Penalties for solicitation
+Penalties for Solicitation

-First offenders face misdemeanor charges punishable by up to 93 days in jail, a fine of $500, or both.
-Second offenders face misdemeanor charges punishable by up to 1 year in jail, a fine of $1,000, or both.
-Third and subsequent offenders face felony charges punishable by up to 2 years in prison, a fine of up to $2,000, or both.
+For second offenders, solicitation of sex is still a misdemeanor crime, but with a sentence of up to 1 year in jail, a fine of $1,000, or both.
+For third and subsequent offenders, solicitation of sex is a felony crime with charges of up to 2 years in prison, a fine of up to $2,000, or both.